Skip to contents

 Introduction

-• Multiple methods for automatic annotation of single-cell data (CellTypist, SingleR, Scmap, KNNPredict) and methods for projection between single-cell datasets (CSSMap, PCAMap, SeuratMap, SymphonyMap).
+• Multiple methods for automatic annotation of single-cell data (CellTypist, SciBet, SingleR, Scmap, KNNPredict) and methods for projection between single-cell datasets (CSSMap, PCAMap, SeuratMap, SymphonyMap).

 • Multiple single-cell downstream analyses: